v.9-29-21

 FIRST DOWNS/SERIES

-• No 1st downs.
-Offense has 4 downs to score unless a penalty gives team a new set of downs OR repeat the down(RTD) type penalties are enforced.
+• The offense has 3 downs to score unless a penalty gives a team a new set of downs OR repeat the down (RTD) type penalties are enforced.

 COUNT

-LINE OF SCRIMMAGE (LOS) /OFFENSIVE LINEMAN
+LINE OF SCRIMMAGE (LOS) / OFFENSIVE LINEMAN

 • All players, including the center are eligible receivers.